skarab42/ValheimTwitch/README.md

 # Features

-- In game Twitch authentification.
+- In game Twitch authentication.
 - Print a message in the HUD (center or top left).
 - Send a message to the brodcaster via Hugin (the crow in the tutorial).
 - Spawn different entity (more or less aggressive, Troll, Boar, etc..) configurable in the game by the brodcaster.